dychdid/sparxHack/CONTRIBUTING.md

 ## Feature Requests

-We welcome feature requests that can enhance the Sintco Sparxmaths Solver addon.
+We welcome feature requests that can enhance the SparxHack addon.
 To request a new feature, follow these steps:

-1. Check the [issue tracker](https://github.com/SintcoLTD/sparxmaths/issues) to ensure that the feature has not already been requested.
+1. Check the [issue tracker](https://github.com/dychdid/sparxHack/issues) to ensure that the feature has not already been requested.
 2. If the feature has not been requested, open a new issue

  and provide a clear and descriptive title.